AI Use Cases/Construction

 4

-Step 4: Your marketing team reviews the AI's recommendations, approves bid pursuit decisions, and provides feedback on why certain projects were pursued or declined, which the system logs to improve future scoring.
+Step 4: Your marketing team reviews the recommendations, approves bid pursuit decisions, and provides feedback on why certain projects were pursued or declined, which the system logs to improve future scoring.

 5